Georgi-Kalkovski/MyPetProject/README.md

 # 🐱 MyPetProject
-An Encyclopedia-like project for animals and their food.\
+An Encyclopedia-like project for animals and their food.<br/>
 Azure Website: https://mypets.azurewebsites.net/

  🔨 Built With